crossfirecam/civ-v-tadc-mod/README.md

 - Requires the use of the Modbuddy tool for development & building.
 Instructions for how to use this software can be found elsewhere
 - To test changes to the mod as they're made:
     - Civ V needn't be re-opened after every build in Modbuddy.
 Just return to the main menu to make the game unload the old build
-    - Open log files under 'My Games/Sid Mier's Civilization V/logs': Database.log, Lua.log, & xml.log
+    - Enable logging in the game's config.
+Then open these log files under 'My Games/Sid Mier's Civilization V/logs': Database.log, Lua.log, & xml.log
     - In Civ V click 'Mods', 'Agree', and select 'TADC Civ Pack'
-    - In the log files, scroll to the final line.
-In Civ V, load our mod.
-Any errors (which are not Firaxis' default errors) should be noted
+    - In the log files, any errors that appear (which are not Firaxis' default errors) should be noted
-- To build the mod for multiplayer, check out this Steam Workshop mod by ciero225 for instructions: https://steamcommunity.com/sharedfiles/filedetails/?id=361391109
+- To build the mod for multiplayer, check out this Steam Workshop mod by ciero225: https://steamcommunity.com/sharedfiles/filedetails/?id=361391109

 ## Base directory
 - attributions.txt: Full credits for images, audio and code